How Kashmir’s Residents Are Leading the Fight Against Plastic Pollution in Water Bodies

 Despite having a municipal corporation, the state of waste treatment management in Srinagar is dismal.

-Additionally, Kashmir’s rural areas don’t have any waste collection or management facilities.
-So people find it easier to dump waste into the streams and rivers.
-The lack of any municipal vehicles for garbage collection has also worsened the situation.
+Additionally, Kashmir’s rural areas don’t have waste collection or management facilities, so people find it easier to dump waste into the streams and rivers.
+The lack of municipal vehicles for garbage collection has also worsened the situation.

 But there is hope.